Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/adopting-cloud-update.md

 Updates downloaded from Office CDN use [Delivery Optimization](/windows/deployment/do/waas-delivery-optimization), reducing network impact through peer-to-peer file sharing.
 If Configuration Manager is in use, consider enabling [Microsoft Connected Cache](/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache) for centralized caching.
 If Delivery Optimization is disabled, we recommend enabling it to benefit Microsoft 365 Apps, Windows, Teams, Edge, and Windows Store Apps.

 ### Exclusions
 To exclude devices from cloud update, add Microsoft Entra or hybrid joined devices and/or users to an [Microsoft Entra ID group](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).
 See [Requirements for using Microsoft Entra groups](../admin-center/cloud-update.md#microsoft-entra-groups-requirements) for more details.
-Common devices often excluded include Remote Desktop Service Hosts and non-persistent virtual machines.
+Device types that are often excluded include Remote Desktop Service Hosts and non-persistent virtual machines.

 ### Requirements and permissions
 Ensure your devices meet the [requirements](../admin-center/cloud-update.md#requirements) for using cloud update.
 [Network connectivity](../admin-center/cloud-update.md#network-requirements) from your devices to the Microsoft 365 Apps admin center is necessary.
-The [Office Apps admin role](/microsoft-365/admin/add-users/about-admin-roles#commonly-used-microsoft-365-admin-center-roles) is recommended due to its restrictive permissions that still allow cloud update configuration and enablement.
+For the admins, the [Office Apps admin role](/microsoft-365/admin/add-users/about-admin-roles#commonly-used-microsoft-365-admin-center-roles) is recommended due to its restrictive permissions that still allow cloud update configuration and enablement.

 ## Enable Cloud Update
 Once you've gone through the benefits and preparation steps, it's time to activate cloud update.